 A surgeon’s fee is often based on experience, the type of procedure used, and the geographic office location.

-Functional rhinoplasty may be covered by health insurance, as the procedure is being performed to improve breathing function due to an obstructed airway.
+Functional rhinoplasty might be covered by health insurance, if the procedure is performed to improve breathing function due to an obstructed airway.
 This procedure, whether performed alone or in conjunction with cosmetic rhinoplasty, is considered reconstructive and may be covered by insurance.

-This requires a detailed examination to verify the cause of your breathing impairment and prior authorization from your insurer.
+This required a detailed examination to verify the cause of your breathing impairment and prior authorization from your insurer.

 Yes, North Texas Facial Plastic Surgery offers financing options, including CareCredit.
 We also accept Health Savings Account (HSA) and Flexible Spending Account (FSA) debit cards for qualifying medical expenses.

-During your rhinoplasty consultation, you will be asked specific questions about your general health status and if you have any pre-existing health conditions or risk factors, such as
+During your rhinoplasty consultation, you will be asked specific questions about your general health status and if you have any pre-existing health conditions or risk factors.

 It is very important that your surgeon has a clear understanding of your past medical and social history, so please be honest with your answers.